ahmedzacki/CMPT432-Compilers/README.md

 The project is still in progress.
 The first part (Project One) has been completed, and the other parts are yet to be done.

 ## Credits
 This project is developed following the guidelines provided by my professor, [Alan Labouseur](https://www.labouseur.com/).
-The final testing of the compiler will be done on an operating system developed by Kevin Mirsky.
+The final testing of the compiler will be done on an operating system here https://www.labouseur.com/commondocs/operating-systems/CyberCore/index.html.

 The project will consist of the following 4 parts: